DaveBatton/Objective-C-Style-Guide/ReadMe.md

 #### Comparisons

-Compare objects to nil, rather than just testing the object directly.
+Compare objects to ```nil```, rather than just testing the object directly.
 This makes it obvious that the property is an object, as opposed to a Boolean value.

 ###### RIGHT:
 ```objective-c